matthiasschaub/hoon-school/notes/lesson-2.md

 : `|=  [a=@ b=@]  %-  add   :-  a  b`

 `^-`
+: enforce type constraints
-: kethep builds a fence (enforce type constraints)
+: kethep builds a fence
 : `|=  a=@ud  ^-  @ud`

 ## Concepts